Alcohol laws in Germany: Debate on raising the drinking age

 Because of moral panic involving excessive alcohol use among minors (a 16-year-old boy died after having consumed 45 shots of tequila in a bar in early 2007), some people demanded that the drinking age be raised.
 Most politicians, however, spoke against that notion, pointing out instead that such use was already forbidden according to current laws, which simply needed to be enforced.
 In Germany, alcohol consumption is traditional and very much publicly accepted compared to most other countries.

 A study by the RWI Essen found a correlation between reaching the age of 16 and then starting to consume significantly more alcohol and committing more crimes.

 The Deutsche Hauptstelle für Suchtfragen (German Centre for Addiction Issues) recommends raising the drinking age for all alcoholic beverages in Germany to 18 years.

 The German Cancer Research Center calls for raising the drinking age in Germany to a uniform 18 years for all types of alcoholic beverages.

 In a representative survey conducted on YouGov in 2015, a majority of the 1252 participants were in favor of raising the minimum age for light alcoholic beverages in Germany to 18.

+In a survey conducted by the MDR, 85% of the approximately 19,000 participants were in favor of a general ban on the sale of alcohol to under-18-year-olds in Germany.

 Burkhard Blienert, Federal Government Commissioner for Addiction and Drug Issues since 2022, spoke on the subject of the drinking age in Germany and is in favor of raising it to 18 for all types of alcoholic beverages and abolishing the regulation of "begleitetes Trinken" ("accompanied drinking") from 14 years of age.